Luis Gonzales Posada: Biography

 He was born on July 30, 1945, in the Province of Pisco, Department of Ica, son of the lawyer and Aprista leader, Carlos Gonzales Posada and Zully Eyzaguirre.

-His father had an outstanding performance in the student revolt of May 23, 1923.
+His father participated in the student revolt of May 23, 1923.
 He was imprisoned and persecuted for his political ideas.
 He held the position of General Manager of the Social Workers' Insurance and the laws that created family insurance and the incorporation into the field of social security of work accidents and occupational diseases were his initiatives.

 He studied at the Claretian College and the Leoncio Prado Military College.
 He entered the Faculties of Letters and Law of the Universidad Nacional Mayor de San Marcos.
 He was elected representative to the student third.
 He obtained a bachelor's degree supporting a thesis on the 200 Miles of Territorial Sea, and the title of lawyer.

 His sister was Consuelo Gonzales Posada, wife of General Juan Velasco Alvarado and first lady of Peru.

-His sister, Deputy Bertha Gonzales Posada, had an outstanding parliamentary work.
+His sister, Deputy Bertha Gonzales Posada, is known for her parliamentary work.
 She was the creator of the Commissioner for Women and author of Law 24975 that allows women to access the School of Officers of the National Police; of Law 24705 that recognizes housewives and / or mothers of families as independent workers, incorporating them into the health and social security pension system and of Law 25143 that provides for the breastfeeding allowance for women.

 In 1972, Luis Gonzales Posada married Marilú de Cossío de Vivanco, daughter of Ambassador José Luis de Cossío y Ruiz de Somocurcio.
-His wife Marilú carries out important social work through the Mundo Libre Institute, whose presidency he holds, rehabilitating hundreds of street children from drug use.
+His wife Marilú carries out social work through the Mundo Libre Institute, whose presidency he holds, rehabilitating hundreds of street children from drug use.
 This performance has earned him the International Award from the Pan American Development Foundation in Washington DC, the United Nations - Vienna Award for Civil Society 2001, the Medal of the City of Lima and the decoration of the Congress of Peru.
-The couple is the father of three children, Ananú, Javier and Diego Gonzales Posada de Cossío.
+The couple have three children, Ananú, Javier and Diego Gonzales Posada de Cossío.